Not ready to roll: Domestic prototypes only

 Drives right past Japanese cars

-In his remarks, the president pointed to the potential of domestically produced vehicles, but did not point out that there were Japanese vehicles already on the market.
+In his remarks, the president pointed to the potential of domestically produced hybrid vehicles, but did not point out that there were Japanese vehicles already on the market.

 "Hybrid cars, the likes of which we just saw over there, are already in existence," Bush said.
 "They run on a mixture of gas and electric power.
 They are several times more fuel-efficient than most cars on the road today.
-I was told by the representatives of the manufacturing companies that more and more cars will be available in the marketplace next year."
+I was told by the representatives of the manufacturing companies that more and more hybrid cars will be available in the marketplace next year."

 "As far as the president is concerned, the consumers should have a choice of whichever vehicle the consumer wants to purchase," he said.
-"And the president wants to generally promote the use of fuel vehicles as a way of promoting conservation."
+"And the president wants to generally promote the use of hybrid fuel vehicles as a way of promoting conservation."

 Pressed about the "domestic" nature of the event, Fleischer conceded that international car companies have plants in the United States, as this country does abroad.